11 Working with Survey Data

 )

-14.7 Conclusion
+11.6 Conclusion

 Surveys are great for uncovering attitudes and having informed discussions about political behavior.
 However, to ensure we are on solid footing, we need to think carefully about who was and wasn’t included in our survey and why.
 We also need to think about how people were asked questions and whether we feel we can trust their responses to actually reflect survey respondent attitudes, beliefs, or behaviors.

 When it comes to analyzing survey data, we have a lot of tools available to us in R, and we talked about some of these tools above.
-There are many more tools out there as well, and in comming chapters we’ll consider some more complex examples.
+There are many more tools out there as well, and in coming chapters we’ll consider some more complex examples.